Adjoint functor theorems for homotopically enriched categories: The setting

 For general $\cv$ we refer to the corresponding model structure as the \emph{split model structure}, which we now define.
 By Proposition~2.6 of \cite{Rosicky2007Factorization}, in any category with binary coproducts there is a weak factorisation whose left class consists of the retracts of coproduct injections $ inj\colon X \to X + Y$, while the right class consists of the split epimorphisms.
 Here the canonical factorisation of an arrow $f\colon X \to Y$ is given by the cograph factorisation

 As with any weak factorisation system (on a category with, say, finite limits and colimits), we can extend it to a model structure whose cofibrations and fibrations are the two given classes, and for which all maps are weak equivalences.
-Doing this in the present case produces what we shall refer to as the split model structure.
+Doing this in the present case produces the split model structure.
 It is a routine exercise to show that if $(\cv,\otimes,I)$ is a complete and cocomplete symmetric monoidal closed category, then the split model structure on $\cv$ is monoidal. \end{example}

 \begin{example} The cartesian closed category $(\Cat,\times,1)$ becomes a monoidal model category when it is equipped with the {\em canonical model structure}: here the weak equivalences are the equivalences of categories, the cofibrations are the functors which are injective on objects, and the fibrations are the isofibrations.
 All objects are cofibrant and fibrant.
 The trivial fibrations are the equivalences which are surjective on objects; these are often known as surjective equivalences or retract equivalences. \end{example}